2Shy: Plot

 Mulder finds passages of obscure medieval poetry in Incanto's e-mails and compiles a list of people who would have access to the texts from which these were taken.
 The agents, along with local detective Alan Cross (James Handy), agree to canvass everyone on the list.
-Meanwhile, Incanto, a translator of medieval Italian literature, receives a package while talking to Monica and her blind daughter, Jessie.
+Meanwhile, Incanto, a translator of medieval Italian literature, receives a package while talking to Monica and her blind daughter, Jesse.
 He receives an e-mail from Kaminsky, asking to arrange another date; he is also questioned by Cross.

 Returning home with Kaminsky, Incanto invites her inside, but quickly retracts his invitation when he sees the lights on in his apartment.
 After leaving Kaminsky, Incanto finds and kills Monica in his apartment after she discovers Cross' body in his bathtub.
-When Jessie asks Incanto about her mother's whereabouts, he denies seeing her.
-However, Jessie smells her mother's perfume in Incanto's apartment and calls the police.
+When Jesse asks Incanto about her mother's whereabouts, he denies seeing her.
+However, Jesse smells her mother's perfume in Incanto's apartment and calls the police.
 When they arrive, Incanto is gone, but his computer gives a list of women he has been in contact with.
 After trying to contact each woman in the given list, only two are unreachable, one being Kaminsky.

 After Incanto comes to Kaminsky's apartment, she recognizes his facial composite distributed by the FBI.
 The agents arrive but after Mulder leaves in pursuit of who he believes to be Incanto, Scully is attacked by Incanto, who is still in the apartment; however, as they struggle, Kaminsky retrieves Scully's gun and fires on her attacker.
 Later, during questioning, a visibly weakened and deformed Incanto admits to the killings.
 He claims to have given his victims what they had wanted in return for what he needed (the fatty acids to keep him healthy).
 Incanto states: "I morti non sono più soli" (the dead are no longer lonely).